-Special enrollment times also occur.
-You may still be able to enroll in a Marketplace health insurance plan for 2018 if you qualify for a Special Enrollment Period.
+When open enrollment ends, you may still be able to enroll in a Marketplace health insurance plan if you qualify for the Special Enrollment Period.
 You’re eligible for Special Enrollment if you have certain life events including:

 - Moving to or from Alabama

 - Getting married or divorced

 - Having a baby or adopting a child

 - Turning 26 (if previously enrolled through your family’s plan)